SoftEngiNir/mockatron/README.md

 - **Customizable Data Generation**: Create realistic mock data for different database schemas.
 - **Relational data**: Create different types of relationships, for example - user.creation_date comes before order.purchase_date
-- **DDL**: Autogenerates the ddl and to create the database tables and relationships.
+- **DDL**: Autogenerates the ddl to create the database tables and relationships.
 - **Writers**: Write to csv or directly into your databse.
 - **Flexible Configuration**: Easily configure the data generation process using a JSON file.
 - **Extensible**: Add custom data generation functions.